 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This amateur sleuth, erotica is a paperback edition was published by MLR Press on September 13, 2008 and has 248 pages.
+This amateur sleuth, erotica is a paperback edition that was published by MLR Press on September 13, 2008 and has 248 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Fatal Shadows, A Dangerous Thing, The Hell You Say, Dark Tide, Somebody Killed His Editor, Fair Game
+Other books by this author which I have reviewed include Fatal Shadows, A Dangerous Thing, The Hell You Say, Dark Tide, Somebody Killed His Editor, Fair Game

 Fourth in the Adrien English mystery series revolving around gay author/bookseller Adrien English and his unfortunate predilection for being around when murder is committed.
 Based in Pasadena.

 Oh, this was just so bittersweet!
 Bitter in the aftermath of a love affair when you’re so angry that you cut all ties.
 Sweet in its progress and ending.

 I do so love Lanyon’s Adrien English.
 He’s a sweet guy suffering all the slings and arrows of outrageous fortune in his overprotective and well-meaning mother; his newly acquired, overly interested stepsisters; and, Jake re-entering his life through yet another murder.